Board of Directors

 Kevin Shafer became Executive Director at the Milwaukee Metropolitan Sewerage District (MMSD) in March 2002.
 Prior to this, he served as MMSD’s director of technical services since October 1998.
 In his current role as the executive director, he is responsible for the overall management, administration, leadership and direction for MMSD in meeting short- and long-term goals and objectives; coordinates the establishment of strategic goals and objectives and their approval by the Commission; oversees the development of policies and operating plans; and represents MMSD to its customers, bond rating agencies, and the public.
 Prior to joining the District, Kevin spent 10 years in private industry with an international engineering firm in Chicago and Milwaukee, and six years with the U.S. Army Corps of Engineers in Fort Worth, Texas.
 Kevin received a bachelor’s degree in science and civil engineering with a specialty in water resources from the University of Illinois in 1982, and a Master’s in Science and Civil Engineering from the University of Texas in 1988.

-Cindy Wallis-Lage is President of Black & Veatch’s water business, leading more than 2,600 professionals in over 100 offices worldwide.
+Cindy Wallis-Lage is President of Black & Veatch’s global water business, leading more than 2,600 professionals in over 100 offices worldwide.
 In this role, she is responsible for the company’s water-related business strategies, development and operations on a global basis, encompassing engineering, construction, consulting and design-build ventures that address the comprehensive needs of water and wastewater utilities.
 She also serves as a member of Black & Veatch’s Executive Committee and Board of Directors.
 Well known in the water industry for her expertise in water reuse and treatment, Cindy has been involved in more than 100 projects around the world in both the municipal and industrial sectors.
 Cindy earned her bachelor’s degree in civil engineering from Kansas State University and her Master’s in Environmental Health Engineering from the University of Kansas.
 She currently serves on the engineering advisory council at Kansas State.

 Roger Wolf is the Director of Environmental Programs and Services for the Iowa Soybean Association (ISA) and Executive Director of Agriculture’s Clean Water Alliance (ACWA).
 Since 2000, Roger secured and oversaw investment of more than $20 million and currently maintains an operating budget of around $2 million annually.
 These programs support work and active engagement on thousands of farms across Iowa and the Upper Midwest farming region as well as coordinating with more than of 35 public and private collaborators annually.
 Roger is an active proponent of the One Water Management approach with the belief that leaders in agriculture and the water sector have significant opportunities to work together in new and innovative ways to reduce nutrient pollution as well as improve natural resource management in Iowa and within the Mississippi River Basin.
 Roger has more than 26 years of agricultural conservation resource management experience and holds a Bachelor’s degree in Geography from the University of Iowa.
 Roger and his wife Anne have four adult children and live near Cumming, Iowa.